maheshacharya/hippo-docker-deployments/README.md

 Hippo CMS Docker Deployments
 =============================
 I have been working with Hippo CMS platform since early 2015.
 Hippo CMS is by far one of the finest Java-based Open Source Content Management system out there.
 Ever since I have learned about Docker, I have been experimenting with the idea of deploying Hippo CMS on Docker, to,
-* Simplify of the overall deployment process.
+* Simplify the overall deployment process.
 * Automate CI/CD.
   * Use Jenkins to build Docker Images
   * Use Sonatype Nexus Repository as private registry to store Docker Images.